Dental Bridge in Duncan SC

 What is a Dental Bridge?

 A dental bridge is literally a bridge between a gap within your teeth.
 Therefore the dental restoration of a dental bridge needs to be anchored to the adjacent teeth in order to stay in place.
-Bridges are different than dental implants.
+Bridges are different from dental implants.
 Dental bridges do not replace the dental root like a dental implant does.
 You can replace up to four teeth with a dental bridge that can be anchored in or can be movable like dentures.
 There are different types of bridges that depend on the patient’s needs.

 What are the Different Types of Dental Bridges?

 The three most common are Cantilever Bridges, Maryland Bridges, Resin-bonded Bridges.
 A cantilever bridge is like a natural tooth supported by adjacent teeth or dental implants.
 It is intended for people who have lost only two teeth of the same type of tooth.
 The Maryland bridges have a natural-looking artificial tooth connected to dental crowns on healthy teeth or dental implants.
 It is used when there are several missing teeth.
-Finally, the resin-bonded bridge, also known as Universal Bridge, can serve as an alternative to the traditional bridge.
-It is usually made of porcelain material that closely resembles a natural tooth’s color and luster.

 Dental Bridges Duncan SC

-Can I live without a Dental Bridge?
+Do I Need a Dental Bridge?

 Your teeth work together.
 Nearby teeth can shift into the space if a tooth is missing.
 Your opposing jaw’s teeth can also migrate up and down to fill the gap.
 This has the potential to result in the following outcomes.